acewf/glsl-boilerplate/README.md

 ## Credits

-This BoilerPlate was created by Pedro Martins <pedro.martins@gamsys.co.uk> was part of trying to push the technology use for building games on Gamesys
+This BoilerPlate was created by Pedro Martins <pedro.martins@pixelkiller.net> was part of trying to push the technology use for building games on Gamesys

 ## License